CumulusNetworks/docs/content/cumulus-linux-513/NVUE-Format-Reference.md

 **Valid Input Format:**
 - Must be a valid IPv4 address
-- First octet must not be in range 224-239 (multicast range)
+- First octet must not be between 224 and 239 (multicast range)

 **Valid Examples:**